kstenerud/dogma/kbnf.md

 ### `uint` Function

 The `uint` function creates an expression that matches an unsigned integer encoded to the specified number of bits, within the specified value range.
+If the value range doesn't fit, the grammar is malformed.

 TODO: Value ranges...